zdimension/blog/_posts/2023-10-28-awt-in-csharp.md

 There they had it: Java, running on the CLR.
 You wrote [regular-ass](https://xkcd.com/37/) Java code and it would get compiled to CIL code and run on the CLR virtual machine, effortlessly referencing other CLR assemblies written in C# or VB.NET.

 This lasted for a few years, until Microsoft deprecated it around 2007-08 and now you'd be hard-pressed to find anything referencing it.
-There are still bits of documentation laying around on MSDN, but apart from that, your best bet is archive.org.
+There are still bits of documentation lying around on MSDN, but apart from that, your best bet is archive.org.

 There is a caveat: J# targets .NET, which includes the .NET standard library.
 Java has its own standard library -- `System.out.println` has to come from somewhere.
 Which means...
 J# includes its own implementation of the Java standard library APIs.
 As CLR assemblies.